PagerDuty/developer-docs/docs/app-integration-development/10-User-OAuth-Token-PKCE.md

 tags: [app-integration-development]
 ---

-# Act as User Tokens via PKCE
+# Obtaining a User OAuth Token via PKCE

-## About Acting as a User With PKCE
+## About User OAuth Tokens via PKCE

 To act as a PagerDuty User in an application where the OAuth client cannot be completely secured [a public client], the PKCE flow should be used.